 Yaeyama Minsa was originally a thin cotton navy belt woven with a pattern meaning “forever and forever” and was given as a gift from a woman to a lover.

 Island vegetables grown in the warm climate of the Yaeyama Islands such as loofah, goya, and papaya.
 Tropical fruits such as dragon fruit, pineapple, and mango.

-Fresh fish from the region such as tuna, and seaweeds such as aosa and mozuku, as well as shell.
+Fresh fish from the region such as tuna, and seaweed known as aosa and mozuku, as well as shell.
 Branded beef from cows grown in a relaxing environment.

-Besides dishes to enjoy these fresh ingredients.
-The most popular dish, Yaeyama soba, has a broth of bonito and pig bone, fine noodles made with 100% wheat flour, and is topped with pork cooked in soy sauce, kamaboko, or fish cake, and local leek.
+And the most popular dish, Yaeyama soba, its soup contains broth bonito and pig bone, fine noodles made with 100% wheat flour, and is topped with pork cooked with soy sauce and sliced kamaboko.

 From the sea around Yaeyama, tuna and colorful fishes are abundantly caught, and can be enjoyed with various dishes such as, Sashimi and boiled, etc.

 Colorful tropical fruits can be enjoyed each season through a year.

 There are branded beef, pork and other meet grown in abundant nature and those will be enjoyed at the restaurants.

 In Yaeyama, there are 10 “Awamori” breweries, and character of each brewery can be enjoyed.